A Family Farm Tradition Since 1899

 When Penny and I switched to sustainable organic farming methods in 1989, we were actually returning to agricultural practices that were similar in many ways, to those used on this same farm by my great-grandfather nearly 100 years earlier.
 This meant no toxic chemicals or pesticides; a small carbon footprint; crop rotations to help control weeds and pests; and growing our own “green-manure” legume crops that fix nitrogen and are then ploughed-down to improve soil health and fertility.

-“We’re honoured to be able to live on this heritage family-farm and produce great tasting, rich in nutrients, healthy certified organic food without the use of toxic chemicals”.
+“We’re honoured to be able to live on this heritage family-farm and produce great tasting, rich in nutrients, healthy organic food without the use of toxic chemicals”.

 – Tony & Penny Marshall